kaycix/minimal-mistakes/docs/_pages/performance.md

 <b>Non-toxic:</b> Our polish contains nothing more than water, acrylic resins, a water-soluble co-solvent and FD&C-approved pigments.
 If an ingredient is not listed on our label, it is not in the polish, period!
 </li>
 <li>
 <b>Appearance in the bottle:</b> The resin we use is an emulsion and therefore imparts a milky appearance.
-Upon drying, however, ir forms a clear, very glossy film.
+Upon drying, however, it forms a clear, very glossy film.
 </li>
 <li>
 <b>Odor:</b> The solvent in our polish is water and so, unlike traditional polishes that must use strong, stinky solvents, ours is very nearly odorless.